Parsa-Sedigh/go-sawler-web-apps-intermediate/pamphlets/section-6.md

 ## 73-007 Creating an invalidCredentials helper function

 ## 74-008 Creating a passwordMatches helper function
+Vscode has difficulty importing bcrypt package.
+To import it, you can go to go.mod and hover over `module <module name>` and use quick fix.

 ## 75-009 Making sure that everything works
 ## 76-010 Create a function to generate a token
 ## 77-011 Generating and sending back a token